SlothCroissant/powermeter/README.md

 ## Usage

+First off, determine your CT amperage ratings across all mux channels you have deployed.
+For example (and in the docker examples below) I have 16 CTs spread across two mux channels with varying CT amperage ratings.
+The CTs and mux channels are both numbered 0-7, and you'd denote a certain CT by using the following idea:

+`ct<mux_channel>_<ct_number>`

+So some quick examples:

+* `ct0_1` would be mux channel 0 (the first mux channel on the board), CT number 1 (the second CT on the board).
+* `ct1_7` indicates mux_channel 1 (the second mux channel) and CT 7 (the 8th and final CT on that mux channel)

 Here are some example snippets to help you get started creating a container.

 ### docker-compose (recommended, [click here for more info](https://docs.docker.com/compose/compose-file/compose-file-v3/))